 A view of the finished cabinet

-A technique developed by Charles André Boulle as a method of cutting multiple layers of brass sheet and ‘tortoiseshell’ (actually;;y turtleshell) and making up marquetry panels using all pieces, where one panel would have the main pattern in brass and the other would have the main section in tortoiseshell.
+A technique developed by Charles André Boulle as a method of cutting multiple layers of brass sheet and ‘tortoiseshell’ (actually turtleshell) and making up marquetry panels using all pieces, where one panel would have the main pattern in brass and the other would have the main section in tortoiseshell.
 Waste not, want not!
-This photo is […]

 All new rubber webbing sourced and fitted.
-The webs are bought at specific different lengths.
+The webs are made to specific different lengths.
 In this model the webs have a loop at each end and are held in place by inserting a dowel peg through the loops when they are stretched and the ends fed down the slot at each end.
 Ridiculously difficult […]

 Looking a little (!) tired.
 All the rubberised webbing perished.
 Next post is the finished item.